telerik/maui-docs/controls/timespanpicker/timespanpicker-styling.md

 # Styling

+The TimeSpanPicker provides a set of options for styling the appearance of its elements such as its spinner, placeholder, and popup, as well as its border style and background color.

 ## TimeSpanPicker Styling

 The TimeSpanPicker control for .NET MAUI provides the following `Style` properties for customizing its look: